Trepan-Debuggers/python3-trepan/README.rst

 Egg, Pip, and Tarballs
 ------------------------

 Can be installed via the usual *pip* or *easy_install*.
-There is a source tarball. `How To Install <https://github.com/rocky/python3-trepan/wiki/How-to-Install>`_ has full instructions and installing from git.
+There is a source tarball. howtoinstall for full instructions and installing from git.

 Modularity
 ----------